OpenHFT/RFC/Service/PubSub/Service-PubSub-0.1.md

 ```

 ## Update the map view
 You can manipulate topics as a map.
+In this example, the group is viewed as a *Map* and *put* performs the publish.

 ```java
 Map<String, String> map = acquireMap("group", String.class, String.class);